matt793/Auto-Switch-V2/README.md

 In order to gane access to a Cisco terminal serial, you must have the correct COM number inputed.
 Find out what yours is by looking it up in your `Device Manager` under your connected `COM port driver`.
 After you find the correct COM number, input it into the CSV database cell.
 You can find the needed cell at column 13, row 2.

 ![Example](/Gifs/Edit-COM.gif "Example")

 ## Desktop Icon
 The provided Appcation .exe file needs to stay inside the main folder, however, you can create a shortcut to the .exe file by right clicking on it and selecting `create shortcut`.
 You can then drag the shortcut to your desktop.

 ![Example](/Gifs/Desktop-Icon.gif "Example")

 ## Demo
 Here's a short gif clip of the software automating the PuTTY opening, and some Cisco commands.

 ![Example](/Gifs/Demo.gif "Example")

+## Special Thanks
+I would like to give a special thanks to https://github.com/sdixon5 who helped my out with the for loop with in a for loop part of my code.
+Big fix.